Pest and Rodent Control

 Mosquitos

 As well as being a nuisance, some species of mosquito carry viruses such as Ross River Virus and Barman Forest Virus.
-For simple preventative measures that you can take to protect yourself from mosquito bites and to help reduce mosquito numbers, please refer to the prevent mosquito bites information page on the Healthy WA website.
+For simple preventative measures that you can take to protect yourself from mosquito bites and to help reduce mosquito numbers, please refer to the prevent mosquito bites information page on the Healthy WA website

 European Wasps

-European wasps are declared pests in Western Australia and must be eradicated when found.
-The Department of Agriculture and Food provides a fact sheet for identifying European Wasps.
-If you suspect you have seen European wasps please report using the Department of Primary Industries and Regional DevelopmentMyPestGuide for more information please refer to European wasp: declared pest | Agriculture and Food.
+European wasps are a declared pest in Western Australia and must be eradicated when detected.
+The Department of Agriculture and Food provides a fact sheet to assist with European Wasps.
+If you believe you have seen a European wasp, please report the sighting via the Department of Primary Industries and Regional Development’s MyPestGuide.
+For further information, refer to European wasp: declared pest | Agriculture and Food.

 Make an enquiry